juliettemurris/juliettemurris.github.io/talks.md

 ---

 ### **Forthcoming**
 I am delighted to participate in several talks and poster sessions from conferences around Europe this summer.
-Come and say hi should you attend Journées de Statistique in Brussel 🇧🇪, ICCB/ESMB in Lyon 🇫🇷, ISCB in Milan 🇮🇹 or SAfJR in Ulm 🇬🇪.
+Come and say hi should you attend Journées de Statistique in Brussel 🇧🇪, ICCB/ESMB in Lyon :flag_fr:, ISCB in Milan 🇮🇹 or SAfJR in Ulm 🇬🇪.

-### Previous talks
+### **Previous talks**
 * Introducing recurrent events in high-dimensional frameworks [slides]({{ site.baseurl }}/assets/assets/20221118-JDB_Juliette_Murris.pdf) *Journées de Biostatistique 2022*, Rennes, France

-### Conference posters
+### **Conference posters**
 * Novel data visualization and unsupervised machine learning techniques to support optimal management of toxicity profiles of encorafenib plus cetuximab in patients with BRAFV600E-mutant metastatic colorectal cancer
 *ESMO 2023*, Barcelona, Spain